gluppler/Kibble/README.md

 4. **Iterative Refinement & Security**
    - Each component developed with maintainability, testability, and security in mind
    - Continuous code cleanup, optimization, and redundancy removal
-   - Comprehensive test coverage (462 tests) ensuring reliability
+   - Comprehensive test coverage (479 passing tests, 484 total) ensuring reliability
+   - Regular codebase cleanup to remove redundant code, unused imports, and optimize functions

 5. **Code Quality Standards**
    - Strict TypeScript with no `any` types